Felipe-SG14/mercLibreProject/README.md

 # 🧪 Running Tests

 This project uses **Apache Maven** as the build and dependency management tool.
-Below are the instructions to run unit tests in this project.
+Below are the instructions to run the tests defined in the project.

 ---